Can I Eat Expired Blue Crab?

 Expert Source

-"According to USDA guidelines, cooked blue crab should be refrigerated within 2 hours of cooking and consumed within 3 to 4 days for optimal quality and safety."
+"According to the FDA, cooked blue crab should be refrigerated within 2 hours of cooking and consumed within 3 to 4 days to ensure food safety."

 ✅Fresh Blue Crab